Atlanta risen: A city cements its role as the capital of the South

 The city itself serves as a backdrop for a world where success is elusive, and the reality of the struggle is unvarnished.

 Those struggles and human failings belie that fact that Atlanta has made it: It’s now important enough to serve as the setting for a television series, created by one of the versatile and exciting artists working today.
 (Aside from writing, acting, producing and directing, Glover has a musical alter ego, Childish Gambino, who has had a number of chart-topping songs.)

-“There is an in-migration to Atlanta from throughout the Southeast,” said David Zanaty, the head of institutional strategy at Mynd Management.
+“There is an in-migration to Atlanta from throughout the Southeast,” said David Zanaty, the head of institutional strategy at Mynd.
 “We have a lot of real estate refugees who are coming here and loving our cost of living.”

-And rents are up as well.
+Rents were up in 2021 as well.
 While the city of Atlanta saw gains of 8.8 percent and 10 percent for one- and two-bedrooms, respectively, rents in the suburbs soared, Atlanta Agent Magazine reported.

 The price increases were the highest in the cities north of Atlanta — Alpharetta (18.6 percent), Duluth (17 percent), Marietta (12.8 percent), Sandy Spring (12.9 percent) and Smyrna (15.4 percent).
 Two-bedrooms in Duluth (20 percent), Marietta (20 percent) and Smyrna (15.4 percent) were up dramatically as well.